arq5x/Hydra/README.md

-#Hydra-Multi - an SV discovery tool that incorporates hundreds of samples
+Hydra-Multi - an SV discovery tool that incorporates hundreds of samples
 =======================================================================

-##Overview
+#Overview

 Hydra-Multi is a paired-end read structural variant discovery tool that is capable of integrating signals from hundreds of samples.

-##Installation
+#Installation
 =========================
 Below are the requirements and instructions for installation of Hydra-Multi.

-###Requirements
+##Requirements
 1. [samtools](http://samtools.sourceforge.net/)
 2. [pysam](https://code.google.com/p/pysam/)
 3. `set ulimit -f 16384`

 The ulimit determines the number of open file handles on a system.
-This number must be larger than 4*number of possible chromosome-chromosome combinations found in the desired reference genome.
+This number must be larger than 4*number of possible chromosome-chromosome combinations in the respective reference.
 For the human reference (hg19 b37), 16384 is the recommended ulimit.

-####Installaing
+###Installaing
 	git clone https://github.com/arq5x/Hydra
 	cd Hydra
 	make